JYU-IBA/potku/README.md

 # Getting started with development

 First step is to install Python 3.6 along with pip package installer.
-Make sure they are added to your PATH environment variable.
+Make sure the paths of the executables are added to your PATH environment variable.
 Then install Pipenv:

 ````
 $ pip install --user pipenv
 ````
-Next install [Git](https://git-scm.com/downloads) and add it to PATH.
+Next install [Git](https://git-scm.com/downloads) and add it to PATH too.

 Once these prerequisites are met, you can clone the repository.